p72losaj/FSIV/README.md

     for (int category = 0; category < cmat.rows; ++category)
     {
         RR[category] = 0.0;
-        //TODO: compute the recognition rate (RR) for the category.
         //Avoid zero divisions!!.
         //  to the total of samples of the category. float total = 0;